denvrdata/denvrdemos/yara/README.md

   - [Conclusion](#conclusion)
   - [Links](#links)

 In Denvr’s webinar on Aug 22nd, 2024, we showed how a **Retrieval Augmented Generation (RAG)** pipeline can be used to customize a foundation **Large Language Model (LLM)**, without expensive fine tuning jobs.
 While this approach has several applications, we demonstrated building an AI assistant for onboarding new Denvr employees.
-In this blog post, we’ll review some of the key concepts about RAG and dig a little deeper into how we deployed the demo on Denvr Cloud.
+In this blog post, we’ll review some of the key concepts about RAG and dig a little deeper into how to deploy your own stack on Denvr Cloud.

 ## Background

 Over the past few years, tools like ChatGPT and Copilot have made LLMs ubiquitous.
 These massive models are beginning to show up in everything from our email clients to our code editors.
 Despite this, LLMs are still just probabilistic models, trained on finite datasets.
 As a result, they are still subject to the following weaknesses:

 - **Overly General** - due to the amount of data it was trained on
 - **Static Knowledge** - training data represents a static snapshot of the world
 - **Lacks Citations** - apart from plagiarism, this limits how we can learn and vet LLM responses
 - **Hallucinations** - prone to make up answers that only sound correct

 RAG pipelines are one way to mitigate these weakness by including a search component, and some prompt engineering.
 The diagram below covers one of the more common workflows, incorporating an embedding model and a vector database.
 Conceptually, you really just need a:

 - **Document Store** - you can search with the input prompt
 - **Query Augmentation Step** - to incorporate that relevant data/context into the original prompt you’re sending to the LLM.